openintegrationhub/Connectors/Transformer/TransformationLanguage.md

 - Supports more than 20 operators
 - Includes numerous functions such as string-, numeric-, array- and object-functions

+In the following some exemplary functions as well as a general JSONata mapping example is provided.

+For further information of JSONata please visit the [official JSONata documentation](http://docs.jsonata.org/), which also includes a listing of all supported functions. <br>
+If you want to test JSONata check out the [JSONata Excerciser](http://try.jsonata.org/).

 ## Exemplary Functions
 ### String Functions
 Find and replace of a pattern within a string and replace it with a certain value: